 What are frosted windows?

 Frosted windows can be produced in a number of different ways.
 You can either invest in frosted glass in the beginning: “Frosted glass is produced by the sandblasting or acid etching of clear sheet glass.
 This creates a pitted surface on one side of the glass pane and has the effect of rendering the glass translucent by scattering the light which passes through, thus blurring images while still transmitting light.” —Or alternatively, you can get your glass windows frosted by the professionals.
 This will simply involve applying a “frosted” film to the clear windows for the same effect.

 What is the difference?

 They’re quite similar in that from the outside, it’s hard to see clearly through the glass.
 That said, frosted windows are designed purely with privacy in mind.
 Tinted windows, however, are not always entirely opaque.
-Often, they’re designed simply to reduce the glare from the sun and the amount of UV rays making their way through.
+Often, they’re designed simply to reduce the glare from the sun and the number of UV rays making their way through.
 It really depends on the application of the tinting.
-For example: tinting windows in vehicles such as luxury limousines are designed to be opaque to keep the identity of the people inside a secret.
-Tinted windows in a commercial building on the other hand are designed more to keep the room temperature down / reduce glare etc.
+For example, tinting windows in vehicles such as luxury limousines are designed to be opaque to keep the identity of the people inside a secret.
+Tinted windows in a commercial building, on the other hand, are designed more to keep the room temperature down / reduce glare etc.

 Where are they best suited?

 Frosted glass is best for bathroom windows.
 This is so that your bathroom can get enough natural light, without having to worry about people watching you shower.
 This also applies in a commercial application.
 For example, you might want frosted windows for your boardroom so that employees can feel comfortable presenting, or to keep corporate matters between those inside the room.